Maria do Carmo Gerônimo

-Maria do Carmo Gerônimo (5 March 1871? — 14 June 2000) was a Brazilian woman of African descent, who was a former Brazilian slave who at the time of her death was claimed to have been the oldest person in the world, according to baptism records.
+Maria do Carmo Gerônimo (died 14 June 2000) was a Brazilian woman of African descent and former Brazilian slave who, according to baptism records, was the oldest person in the world before her death.
 However, due to the lack of a birth certificate or any other official civil documents proving her date of birth, (at that time, birth certificates were not issued at time of birth) her claim was never accepted and recognized by The Guinness Book of Records.
+The claimed final age of 129 years is also seven years older than the oldest verified human in history.
 It is not disputed that she was the last surviving Brazilian slave.

 Early life

 According to church records from the Nossa Senhora do Carmo Parish in Campanha in the south of Minas Gerais state in the Empire of Brazil, Gerônimo was born on 5 March 1871 under the reign of Emperor Pedro II and was baptised 16 days later.
 This was a few months before the Rio Branco Law that freed all children born to enslaved mothers.
 She was the daughter of Sabrina and Gerônimo, slaves of Luiz José Monteiro de Noronha, a sugar-cane farmer, and owner of a pottery and a hotel.
 She had three siblings, one of whom was killed after being kicked by a horse.
 Her mother died when she was about eight and she was separated from her other siblings after they were taken to another farm.
 She recalled being frequently beaten.
 At the age of 15 she was sold to a farmer from Baependi in Minas Gerais and lived as a slave until she was 17, when slavery was abolished in Brazil under the Lei Áurea of 13 May 1888.
 At this time, she returned to her birth town of Carmo de Minas.